aerogear/aerogear-ios-cookbook/Shoot/Shoot.md

 ## Facebook setup

-### Step1: Setup facebook to ba a facebook developer:
+### Step1: Setup facebook to be a facebook developer:

 - Go to [Facebook dev console](https://developers.facebook.com/products/login/)
 - Click Apps->Register as a Developper